Range of Random Walks on Free Products: Free Products and Random Walks

-If the underlying random walk is group-invariant, then $(X_n)_{n\in\N_0}$ is recurrent.
+In this case the underlying random walk is group-invariant and $(X_n)_{n\in\N_0}$ is recurrent.
 Moreover, existence of the asymptotic range $\mathfrak{r}$ is already known in this case and a formula is given by (\ref{equ:group-case-formula}), that is, $\mathfrak{r}=0$.
-If at least one out of $P_1$ and $P_2$ is \textit{not} irreducible, then the random walk on $V$ is transient and we may apply the techniques below. \end{Remark}
+If at least one out of $P_1$ and $P_2$ is \textit{not} irreducible, then the random walk on $V$ is transient and we may apply the techniques below. \item In Subsection \ref{subsec:free-products} we made the assumption (A) that there are $i\in\calI$ and $x,y\in V_i$ with $p_i^{(m)}(x,y)>0$ and $p_i^{(n)}(y,x)>0$ for some $m,n\in\N$.
+If this assumption does \textit{not} hold, then there are no circles in the graph $\mathcal{X}$, that is, at every instant of time a new vertex is visited, yielding $\mathbf{R}_n=n$ and therefore $\mathfrak{r}=1$.
+Hence, we may exclude this case from now on. \end{enumerate} \end{Remarks}